For all media requests and enquiries, please contact Susie Cretan, [email protected]

-These high res images may be used in any media communications, but should be credited as indicated in each filename.
+Our high-resolution images may be used in any media communications but should be credited as indicated in each filename.
 Click HERE to access.

 WHAT IS PUMPHOUSE POINT?

-Pumphouse Point is an historic industrial site, restored to offer boutique accommodation inside Tasmania’s Wilderness World Heritage Area.
-It does not aspire to offer luxury, exclusive only by way of its size and location; not its price.
+Pumphouse Point is a historic industrial site, restored to offer boutique accommodation inside Tasmania’s Wilderness World Heritage Area.
+It does not aspire to offer luxury, exclusive only by way of its size, location and unique Tasmanian experience.

 The Pumphouse Point site has been developed by SIMON CURRANT, the realisation of his 18-year vision for the property.
 The site was leased to two developers prior to Mr Currant, but both failed to commence work within the timeframes set out in the lease terms.
 Mr Currant has worked hard to obtain all required approvals and support in finally bringing this incredible site back to life.

 Mr Currant will make himself available for media interview wherever possible.
-Please contact firstname.lastname@example.org to make interview requests.
+Please contact Susie Cretan to make interview requests.

 The design, developed by architecture firm CUMULUS STUDIO, is driven by the industrial heritage of the buildings.
 With very few changes made to the exterior, the buildings still stand in all their weathered glory as they have for over 70 years.
 The interiors have been designed for simple excellence and comfort, again with no apology for the buildings’ origins as a pumphouse.

-There are 18 rooms in total, 12 rooms out in the Pumphouse and 6 in the Shorehouse on the water’s edge.
+There are 19 rooms in total, 12 rooms out in the Pumphouse, 6 in the Shorehouse, and one exclusive Retreat on the water’s edge.